 Shortcut: download the Geant4 virtual machine files here.

-Since 2004, the Centre d’Etudes Nucléaires de Bordeaux-Gradignan, a CNRS/IN2P3 - Bordeaux 1 University laboratory, is happy to provide free of charge and licensing to Geant4 users a Geant4 virtual machine, that is a set of files that can be used with a virtualization software (tested so far on VMware for Windows or or Mac, and on VirtualBox), containing the latest version of Geant4 with Scientific Linux as well as several utility packages (visualisation, analysis, development, ...) already installed in a fully operational environment for your system (CD-ROM, display, cable & wireless network,... no system installation required at all).
+Since 2004, the Centre d’Etudes Nucléaires de Bordeaux-Gradignan, a CNRS/IN2P3 - Bordeaux 1 University laboratory, is happy to provide free of charge and licensing to Geant4 users a Geant4 virtual machine, that is a set of files that can be used with a virtualization software (tested so far on VMware for Windows or or Mac), containing the latest version of Geant4 with Scientific Linux as well as several utility packages (visualisation, analysis, development, ...) already installed in a fully operational environment for your system (CD-ROM, display, cable & wireless network,... no system installation required at all).
 Once fully decompressed, these files can be read directly by your virtualization software : launch the virtualization software, open the decompressed files and you will emulate a real Scientific Linux machine with the latest supported version of Geant4 already installed including several useful tools !

 New releases of the Geant4 virtual machine are announced regularly on Twitter.
 Follow us with Twitter on Geant4VM.